 In connection with each Change Order, the Buyer must pay a fee for the Change Order (“Change Order Fee”) as set forth in the schedule included in Section 2.3.
 The Change Order Fee will be immediately non-refundable to Buyer upon delivery to Seller and will not apply to or reduce the amount of the Purchase Price.
-In addition, Buyer must deliver to the Seller any increase in the Construction Deposit required under the Seller’s Down Payment Policy identified on EXHIBIT B to this Contract.
+In addition, Buyer must deliver to the Seller any increase in the Construction Deposit required.
 The Change Order Fee and the increase in the Construction Deposit must be delivered to Seller at the same time the Change Order requested by Buyer is delivered to Seller.
 If the Change Order Fee and the increase in the Construction Deposit is not delivered, the request for the Change Order will be denied.

 Notwithstanding any other provision of this Agreement, Buyer understands and agrees that Seller has no obligation to approve any Change Order.
 Buyer’s request for a Change Order may be denied FOR ANY REASON IN SELLER’S SOLE DISCRETION.
 Buyer also understands that no Change Order will be deemed effective unless and until APPROVED BY SELLER’S AUTHORIZED REPRESENTATIVE as provided in Section 21.

 Buyer’s Entry onto Lot Prior to Closing.
 Buyer acknowledges that construction sites are inherently dangerous.
-Buyer agrees not to enter the Property prior to Closing unless: (a) Buyer schedules an appointment with Seller, (b) Seller authorizes such visit at the appointed time, and (c) Buyer is accompanied by an employee or agent of Seller.
+Buyer agrees not to enter the Property prior to Closing unless: (a) Buyer schedules an appointment with Seller, (b) Seller authorizes such visit at the appointed time, and (c) Buyer is accompanied by an employee or representative of Seller.
 Buyer agrees not to bring children under the age of fifteen (15) to the Property during construction.
-Buyer agrees to observe all directions from Seller or Seller’s agents.
+Buyer agrees to observe all directions from Seller or Seller’s representatives.
 Notwithstanding the foregoing, any entry by Buyer or Buyer’s family or Buyer’s invitees with or without Seller’s approval shall conclusively constitute assumption of all risks of bodily injury and property damage by Buyer and Buyer’s family or Buyer’s invitees.
 Buyer shall indemnify and hold Seller harmless from any and all claims or damages incurred or asserted by any person (including, but not limited to, claims for personal injury) and from any damage to the Property or other properties or to any personal property arising from or relating to entry onto the Property by Buyer or Buyer’s family or Buyer’s invitees and Buyer shall be solely responsible for all costs or damages caused by entry upon the Property by Buyer or Buyer's family or Buyer’s invitees.

 Buyer’s Work.
-For various reasons, including but not limited to concerns regarding, safety, insurance, construction scheduling, warranties, and lability, no work of any nature may be performed by Buyer or anyone contracted by Buyer or acting on behalf of or at the request of Buyer until Closing is complete and possession of the Property has been transferred to Buyer.
+For various reasons, including but not limited to concerns regarding, safety, insurance, construction scheduling, warranties, and liability, no work of any nature may be performed by Buyer or anyone contracted by Buyer or acting on behalf of or at the request of Buyer until Closing is complete and possession of the Property has been transferred to Buyer.
 If Buyer violates this section, Buyer shall be responsible for all the costs of removing any work performed by Buyer (or any person acting on behalf of or at the request of Buyer).
 In addition, Buyer indemnifies and holds Seller harmless for any damages, losses, or claims incurred by Seller, or asserted against Seller, including attorney fees, as a result of, or arising from, any work performed by Buyer or any person acting on behalf of or at the request of Buyer.